-This chapter presents the Commission's assessment of ActewAGL's pricing proposal.
-The Commission will make a price direction.
+This chapter presents the Commission's assessment of and decision on ActewAGL's pricing proposal.
+The Commission has decided to make a price direction.
 Its consideration of matters under section 20 of ICRC Act is presented in chapter 5.

 4.1 ActewAGL's pricing proposal